marcobambini/sqlite-createtable-parser/README.md

 SQLite supports only a limite subset of the [ALTER TABLE](https://www.sqlite.org/lang_altertable.html) sql command.
 In particular only TABLE RENAME and COLUMN ADD can be natively used.
 What if we need to change a column definition or dropping a column?
 Then a series of manual steps are required.

 The strategy consists of creating a new table with the up-to-date schema and then copy data from the old table to the new one.
-To create the new table starting from the old one you need a way to extract complete information from a sqlite table and that's the main reason why I created this parser.
+To create the new table starting from the old one you need a way to extract complete information from a SQLite table and that's the main reason why I created this parser.

 ALTER TABLE algorithm looks like: